Morgan White (gymnast)

 Morgan White (born June 27, 1983) is an American former gymnast.
-She was 1998 US Junior National Champion, 1999 Pan American Games All-Around Champion, 1999 World Championships Team, and a 2000 Olympic Games Team USA Member.
+She was the 1998 US Junior National Champion, 1999 Pan American Games All-Around Champion, 1999 World Championships Team, and a 2000 Olympic Games Team USA Member.

 Biography

 White was born in West Bend, Wisconsin, to Ron and Debbie White.
 She began competitive gymnastics training in 1988.
 She attended Central Christian Academy in Fairfield, Ohio.

 At the 1997 International Artistic Gymnastics Challenge, in Brussels, Belgium, White was 1st in bars.
 At the 1997 Pan American Gymnastics Championships, in Medellin, Colombia, she was 2nd team, and 2nd bars.